-SHARE(S)/STOCK: Also known as equity, is a security representing the ownership of a fraction of a company listed on the stock market.
+STOCK: Also known as equity, is a security that represents the ownership of a fraction of the issuing corporation.

-TARIFFS: Taxes imposed by a government on goods and services imported from other countries.
+TARIFFS: Taxes imposed by a government on goods and services imported from other countries

 TREASURY/TREASURIES: US government debt security with a maturity of more than 10 years.
 Treasury bonds make interest payments semi-annually.